AdaCore/gnatdashboard/gnathub/docs/source/user-manual/workflow_integration.rst

   $ gnathub --incremental --plugins sonarconfig -P project.gpr
   $ gnathub --incremental --plugins sonarrunner -P project.gpr

-Integrators not willing to take advantage of the |SonarQube| integration can simply omit the last two |GNAThub| executions and use the :ref:`gnathub-switch-exec` switch for custom database processing::
+If you do not wish to use the |SonarQube| integration, you can simply omit the last two |GNAThub| executions and use the :ref:`gnathub-switch-exec` switch for custom database processing::